 After carrying out the points listed above, you will now know exactly what you need to do to sort it out.
 It will no longer be a case of trying to guess where the problem lies.

 How to Fix a Drill Battery that Won’t Charge

-If you've tested your battery charger and your findings have resulted in unfortunately discovering that your cordless drill battery its self is faulty, there is a way to restore a dead battery to normal operation if you have a few basic tools.
+If you’ve tested your battery charger and your findings have resulted in unfortunately discovering that your cordless drill battery itself is faulty, there is a way to restore a dead battery to normal operation if you have a few basic tools.